 From these trends, the picture is clear.
 We will continue to see the rise of gamification across different sectors.
 As gamified solutions become more sophisticated, we will also see their impact increase.
 Large enterprises will continue to innovate existing gamified practices.
 Smaller companies will get into the game as well, with the support of social media and access to more digital tools.

-The rapid growth of smartphones and mobile devices will feed a strong demand for gamified mobile solutions.
+The rapid growth in smartphone usage will feed a strong demand for gamified mobile solutions.
 Growing social trends such as remote working and flexible learning practises will also help drive this.

 Gamification will also remain a pivotal tool in the workplace to drive employee engagement and business impact.
 This impact will expand as gamified software evolves and increases in scope.
 This will result in a new tranche of gamification benefits and use cases that we can explore in the coming years.

 So what makes gamification so powerful and effective?
 This is because it taps into the neuroscience of human motivation and behaviour change.
-Download our white paper: The Science of Gamification to learn more!
+Download our white paper: The Ultimate Guide to Gamification in Online Learning to learn more!